joaquim-og/chucknorrisio/README.md

 # Chuck Norris Io
-App with Chuck Norris Jokes | developed for better understanding of web requisitions
+App with Chuck Norris Jokes | developed for better understanding of web requisitions and the MVP model